 - There is no significant difference in usage

 - The perception doesn’t vary from country to country

 Developing a robust global marketing strategy needs a decision, localization, or global standardization.

 Globalization Marketing Examples

 We’ve put together a list of brands with the best marketing strategies.
-These brands understand it.
-Provides an insight into what a successful global marketing strategy looks like.
+This will help provide insight into what a successful global marketing strategy looks like.

 Sector(s): Communication Services

-As a marketer looking for ideas about going global, you can learn from Netflix’s global marketing strategy.
+As a marketer looking for ideas about going global, you can learn a lot from Netflix’s global marketing strategy.

 Netflix has captivated us all, drawing us in one episode after another.
 Still, the streaming television phenomenon is much more than binge-worthy episodes.